Skip to main content

 - evaluation.evaluate

-In a branch structure, the Pipeline uses the following keywords to define the control logic of dynamic workflows:
+In the branch structure, the Pipeline uses the following keywords to define the control logic of the dynamic process:

-• branch: Declares the start of a branch structure.
+• branch: Declares the starting point of a branch structure;

-• router: Specifies the Router Tool that determines the branch logic.
-The tool must return a state label (e.g., incomplete / complete).
+• router: Specifies the Router Tool used for judging branch logic, which needs to return a state label (such as incomplete / complete);

-• branches: Defines the sequence of steps corresponding to each state.
-The keys represent state labels (which must match the state values returned by the Router Tool), and the values are the step lists to execute under each state (can be empty to indicate process termination).
+• branches: Defines the sequence of execution steps corresponding to each state.
+The key is the state label, which must be consistent with the state value returned by the Router Tool; the value is the list of steps to be executed under that state (can be empty, indicating process termination).